ShadowfeindX/vector/README.md

 There will be walkthroughs available for each of the 4 tracks they selected at the end of the first trimester.
 The students will also be able to go back and learn previously skipped languages in order to progress on alternate paths, should they choose to do so.

 The program will show them how to use one or more of the following technologies:
->- [x] Bundler
+>- [ ] Bundler
-- [x] Warbler
+- [ ] Warbler
-- [x] ElectronJS
+- [ ] ElectronJS
-- [x] FTP
+- [ ] FTP
 - [ ] MySQL
 - [ ] Rails
 - [ ] Node.js
-- [x] RhoMobile
+- [ ] RhoMobile
 - [ ] RubyMotion
 - [ ] Unity
 - [ ] Unreal Engine

 Afterwards, it will offer helpful tips regarding other useful development/deployment processes that may help the students to go the extra 10% on their projects.
 Such as:
->- [x] Application Packaging
+>- [ ] Application Packaging
-- [x] Web Publishing
+- [ ] Web Publishing
-- [x] Alpha/Beta Testing
+- [ ] Alpha/Beta Testing
 - [ ] Custom Engine Creation
-- [x] Cross-Platform Development
+- [ ] Cross-Platform Development

->>After completing the full program the students should be well-vesred in programming lingo and should have a good understanding of how they want to use their newfound programming skills.
+#####After completing the full program the students should be well-versed in programming lingo and should have a good understanding of how they want to use their newfound programming skills.
 Support will be continuously offered via hosted documentation, group chat rooms, and direct correspondance via email.
 I am hoping to be able to get mentors to support the upcoming programmers one the program has been fully fleshed out.